abonkabonka/drift-v4-trackball-dongle/README.md

 - **63 keys** total
 - Only **5 keys fewer** than Drift V2/V3 (Originally 68 keys)
-- Removed the **outermost columns**, but the layout still provides everything needed to easily migrate from conventioal 60%-65% keyboards
+- Removed the **outermost columns**, but the layout still provides everything needed to easily migrate from conventioal 60%-65% keyboards.
 - The **encoder** is now placed on the **thumb cluster**
-- The **right half** features a **swappable trackball**, allowing you to try different materials or textures
+- The **right half** features a **swappable trackball**, allowing you to try different materials or textures.

 If you’ve used the Drift V2 or V3 before, you’ll adapt to this version very quickly.
 The trackball has been smoothly integrated and is not hard to get used to.